 Having a baby that requires special medical attention can be very stressful for parents.
-As part of the Center for Fetal and Neonatal Medicine, the Division of Neonatology offers an integrated team that provides compassionate, advanced, evidence-based care for critically ill newborns and infants.
+As part of the Fetal and Neonatal Institute, the Division of Neonatology offers an integrated team that provides compassionate, advanced, evidence-based care for critically ill newborns and infants.

 Children's Hospital Los Angeles is ranked among the top hospitals in the nation for neonatology care on the U.S. News & World Report Best Children's Hospitals List.

 At our hospital, your infant will have access to state-of-the-art diagnostic and treatment services, consultations from virtually all existing pediatric subspecialties, and compassionate care provided by a world-class education and training center on the leading-edge of neonatal and perinatal research.

 In the Steven & Alexandra Cohen Foundation Newborn and Infant Critical Care Unit at Children's Hospital Los Angeles, your infant will have access to: Level IV, state-of-the-art diagnostic and treatment services, consultations from faculty of virtually all existing pediatric subspecialties, and compassionate care provided by a world-class education and training center on the cutting-edge of neonatal and perinatal research.

 The quality of services of the NICCU is generously supported by the Steven & Alexandra Cohen Foundation.

 Babies with severe lung disease and other life-threatening conditions had little or no chance of survival, despite the efforts and skills of neonatal professionals.
 Thanks to decades of advances, the Newborn and Infant Critical Care Unit is giving more babies a chance at life.
 Download Imagine Magazine

 Programs and Services